 Before I launched my campaign, which has included a thoughtful and robust platform since day 1, I knew supports for mental health, addictions, and homelessness would factor heavily into my messaging.
 These issues have been swept under the rug in our city for far too long.
 As you know, those within our community face a much higher rate of all three of these issues.
 Specifically alarming is the rate of homeless 2SLGBTQ youth, which make up at least 1/3 of homeless youth.

-I believe there are already great organizations like OUT Saskatoon serving the needs of queer, racialized and marginalized communities in Saskatoon, and I want to see those organizations better supported through additional funding and.
+I believe there are already great organizations like OUT Saskatoon serving the needs of queer, racialized and marginalized communities in Saskatoon, and I want to see those organizations better supported through additional funding and support.
 I truly believe our city will be better when everyone has the opportunity to reach their full potential.

 2) Will you commit to participating in the Saskatoon Pride Parade in 2021 and future years (whether the parade is virtual or in person)?
 Also, what will you do during the rest of the year to help advance the work of the Pride movement in Saskatoon and its vision and mission going forward?

 Yes of course!
 I proudly support the pride parade.
 I am also a proud member of the community and do not hide this fact on the doorstep.
 I have found Ward 3 residents to be extremely accepting of me and I hope to be a role model for young 2SLGBTQ community members looking to get involved in politics.
 I hope to continue working to help break down barriers so that more 2SLGBTQ individuals can participate in our decisions making boards and lead organziations in our city.